 You May Qualify for Legal Assistance

 You’re 3x more likely to get monthly benefits as well as lump-sum back pay if a Social Security attorney files your claim.
-Since these lawyers work on contingency, you’ll owe $0 in legal fees unless you win a cash settlement.
+Since these lawyers work on contingency, you’ll owe $0 in legal fees unless you win.
 Worried that you can’t afford a lawyer?
 We offer free, no-obligation claim help over the phone to all who qualify for legal assistance.
 And if a lawyer helps you win, then you’ll only pay a small, one-time fee.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.